13 Almost Effortless Ways to Become a Thrifty Person

 Buy a water bottle

 This thrifty idea is twofold: Americans don’t drink enough water, which is essential to your daily health.
 Instead of saying, “Okay, I’ll drink more water, let me stop to the gas station and pick up a bottle,” just buy your own reusable bottle and save.
 This way, you avoid spending $3 a bottle, which will add up faster than your weekly night out, and you help keep your health in check, which will save more than you can even estimate in health bills down the line.
-Check out these clever tricks to stay hydrated.
+Here are 56 more almost effortless ways to save.

 Become an eBay superstar